This is a totally free way to heat your home, your hotwater cylinder, your swimming pool, or spar pool,

 The flue will require the odd clean too.
 It will burn alot cleaner cleaned out regularly.

-I now can trust my heater to operated a the same temperature, it will not alter.
+I trust my heater to operated a the same temperature, it will not alter.
 I turn on at 4pm and off 10.30 ish I will check it when starting up other than that.
 When I'm finished with it I turn off at the tap, at night and go to bed without checking it is out, it is that reliable and safe.

 Selling the complete units are a bit of a hit with my customers.
 There has been no complaints to date, which is excellent.
 Mind due, who wouldn't be happy with free heating.
 Time for change maybe.
 So long as you have the ideal area for it of course.
 If waste oil isn't your thing, use canola oil, from your local fish n chip shops, you'll need to filter out the wildlife, chips, sausages and bread crumbs before burning.